 Using Incomplete Data

-Reliable data is the foundation of safe rationalization.
+Reliable data is the foundation for safe and effective rationalization.

 Running Rationalization as a One-Time Project

-Complexity returns quickly if governance does not change.
+Complexity returns quickly if governance processes are not implemented.

 Rationalization must become part of ongoing portfolio management.